n8n-io/n8n-docs/docs/courses/level-one/chapter-5/chapter-5.4.md

 <figure><img src="../images/chapter-two/Set-node.png" alt="Set node" style="width:100%"><figcaption align = "center"><i>Set node</i></figcaption></figure>

 Next, we need to insert these values into Airtable.
 Go to your Airtable account and add a new table called *processingOrders* with two columns, *orderId* and *employeeName*, just like you learned in the lesson [Inserting data into Airtable](#inserting-data-into-airtable).

+Remember to update the Airtable node configuration to point to this new table.

 Once that’s done, execute the *Airtable* node in the workflow and you should see the records inserted in the table.